Showing posts with label Atari Falcon. Show all posts

 Hmph, I've no Falcon but I do own the game!
 Weird, I know, but take a gander at this boxed beauty...

-The cover artwork is superb and it feels like you're trying to view the monk through the glare.
+The cover artwork is superb and feels like you're trying to view the monk through the glare.

 Squidgy bits to stop the disk rattling about have been kept.
 I don't know why either!